checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 ## More Playwright resources

-- [Headless Automation guides](/learn/headless/), a free & open source knowledge base for Playwright and Puppeteer (maintained by Checkly).
+- [Headless Automation guides](/learn/playwright/), a free & open source knowledge base for Playwright (maintained by Checkly).
 - [Checkly's YouTube channel](https://www.youtube.com/@ChecklyHQ) where we regularly publish tutorials and tips.
 - [playwright.dev](https://playwright.dev/) is the official API documentation site for the Playwright framework.